-16. The Committee had before it a joint report by the Chief Officer - Strategic Place Planning, the Chief Officer - City Growth, the Chief Officer - Finance, the Chief Officer - Capital, the Chief Officer - Corporate Landlord and the Head of Commercial and Procurement which presented the Cluster Risk Registers and Assurance Maps to provide assurance that risks were being managed effectively within each Cluster.
+16. The Committee had before it a joint report by the Chief Officer - Strategic Place Planning, the Chief Officer - City Growth, the Chief Officer - Finance, the Chief Officer - Capital, the Chief Officer - Corporate Landlord and the Head of Commercial and that the Committee note the Cluster Risk Registers and Assurance Maps set out in appendices A to N.

+Procurement which presented the Cluster Risk Registers and Assurance Maps to provide assurance that risks were being managed effectively within each Cluster.